Properties of the Number Type

 isNaN()

-Determines if the value is NaN.
+Determines whether the value is NaN.

 console.log(Number.isNaN(NaN)); // true